 Can you help me register with the PA Department of Health?

 Yes.
-Releaf Specialists is able to help the patient, and if necessary; the Caregiver, register.
+Releaf Specialists are able to help the patient register and, if necessary, the Caregiver.
 In order for Releaf Specialists to be able to assist in registering, the following information is needed:

 - Valid PA Driver’s License or PA State Identification

 What type of documentation or records do I need to provide?